Discover the historic Reims Cathedral © French Moments

 West rose window, Reims Cathedral © French Moments

-Despite successive destructions in the 18th century, the cathedral still has many 13th century stained glass windows.
-You’ll find them in the upper parts of the nave, choir and transept.
+Despite successive destructions in the 18th century, the cathedral still has many 13th-century stained glass windows.

-On the reverse side of the great western portal is the Great Rose Window.
-It dates back to the late 13th century.
-The window represents “the Crowning of the Virgin” surrounded by musician angels, prophets and kings.
+On the reverse side of the Great Western Portal is the Great Rose Window, which dates back to the late 13th century.

-The 13th century North Great Rose Window of the transept represents “The Creation of the World”:
+The 13th-century North Great Rose Window of the transept represents “The Creation of the World”:

 • around God, the Eternal Father,